mds1/lottery-dapp-template/README.md

 ## Updates on the Way!
 Over the next few weeks, this template will be updated with the following features:
-* [Truffle](http://truffleframework.com/) support for compiling and deploying
+* [x] [Truffle](http://truffleframework.com/) support for compiling and deploying
-* Inclusion of the [Chai](http://www.chaijs.com/) Assertion Library
+* [x] Inclusion of the [Chai](http://www.chaijs.com/) Assertion Library
-* Solidity random number generation via the random.org API with [Oraclize](http://www.oraclize.it/)
+* [ ] Solidity random number generation via the random.org API with [Oraclize](http://www.oraclize.it/).
+See my Oraclize tutorial [here](https://medium.com/@msolomon44/using-apis-in-your-ethereum-smart-contract-with-oraclize-95656434292e) for details on how this will be implemented
-* Addition of a "status" area on the site to ensure it is very clear whether or not they are successfully connected to [MetaMask](https://metamask.io/)
+* [ ] Addition of a "status" area on the site to ensure it is very clear whether or not they are successfully connected to [MetaMask](https://metamask.io/)
-* Completion of the "Smart Contract" tab to display the contract source code
+* [ ] Completion of the "Smart Contract" tab to display the contract source code
+* [ ] More robust set of default tests

 ## Configuration
 To configure this template for your own dapp, follow the steps below.
 In steps where you must replace the default placeholder text and variables, use case-sensitive replacements (i.e. variables Lottery and lottery are not interchangeable).
 These steps will not specify which cases need to be replaced, so it is suggested to always use a case-sensitive find and replace (e.g. first replace `Lottery` with `YourContract`, then replace `lottery` with `yourContract`)